Google Review QR Code Generator

 Why Google Reviews Matter for Service Businesses

 A Google Review QR code is a scannable code that opens your Google Business Profile review page so a customer can leave a review from their phone.
+For service businesses - movers, cleaners, handymen, repair pros, contractors - Google reviews are where most local discovery starts.

-For service businesses — movers, cleaners, handymen, repair pros, contractors — Google reviews are where most local discovery starts.
 When a potential customer searches ‘movers near me’ or ‘plumber near me’, Google Maps and the Local Pack put star ratings front and center.
 The number, quality, and recency of your Google reviews shape whether they pick you over a competitor.
+The hard part isn’t doing great work.
+The hard part is closing the loop: getting the happy customer to actually leave the review.

 One Scan.
 One Moment.
 One More Google Review.

 Google explicitly prohibits incentivizing reviews.
 Don’t offer discounts, freebies, or anything else in exchange for a review.
 Make asking easy, but let the quality of your work drive the rating.
+Trustworthy profiles are built on genuine customer feedback, not paid transactions.

 How It Works